awsdocs/aws-dms-user-guide/doc_source/CHAP_Security.md

 1. Choose **DMS** from the list of services as the trusted service, then choose **Next: Permissions**\.

 1. Look up and attach the policy you created in step 4, then proceed through adding any tags and review your role\.
 At this point, edit the trust relationships for the role to use your AWS DMS regional service principal as the trusted entity\.
-This principal has the format following\.
+This principal has the following format\.

    ```
    dms.region-name.amazonaws.com